theheka/fivem-simon-minigame/README.md

   print(success)
 end)
 ```
 The following snippet will register a command `/simonsays`.
 This command will trigger an event that will start the simon says -mini game.
-Target level is set to 5 and default speed is set to `0.5`.
-After every game client event `theheka:simonResult` will be triggered and boolean value returned.
+Target level is set to 5 and the speed is set to `0.5`.
+After every game a client event `theheka:simonResult` will be triggered and boolean value returned.
 If player reaches target level (5) `true` value will be returned otherwise the value is `false`.

 Link to demo: [GIF](https://i.gyazo.com/053b3cac5cca223e55e741b9c419b63d.mp4)